mozilla/firefox-test-engineering/guide/development_process.rst

   branch off of it for your feature.
 - Once your work is committed and ready for review, `push the branch`_ to your fork on Github and `submit a pull request`_.
-- If you know who should review your change, add a comment to your pull request with their ``@Username`` in it and ask for a review (often abbreviated as ``r?``).
+- If the project uses bugzilla for issue tracking, `create an attachment to your issue's bug pointing at the pull request`_.
+Otherwise, if you know who should review your change, add a comment to your pull request with their ``@Username`` in it and ask for a review.

 .. seealso::

    :doc:`/reference/glossary`
-      A glossary of specialized terms used within Webdev, including some abbreviations used for code review, such as ``r?``, ``r+``, and ``r-``.
+      A glossary of specialized terms used within the A-team, including some abbreviations used for code review, such as ``r?``, ``r+``, and ``r-``.

    `Github Flow <https://guides.github.com/introduction/flow/>`_